|Fastest Growing Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Some of the driving factors for the market growth are the rising geriatric population and increasing chronic diseases, the shift of medical care toward image-guided interventions, and technological advancements.
-According to the International Osteoporosis Foundation (IOF) 2019, one in three women and one in five men aged 50 years and above sustain osteoporosis-related fractures, and approximately 200 million people are affected worldwide, resulting in a fracture every three seconds.
-A CT scan provides 3D images of bones and gives better guidance in diagnosis and surgeries for orthopedics.
-Thus, with the rising burden of orthopedic disorders, the demand for CT scanners is also expected to rise.
+CT scans are considered the most critical diagnostics tool, especially for lung cancer and traumatic brain injuries.
+The prevalence of these diseases is boosting the market’s growth.
+Other market drivers are the rising geriatric population, increasing chronic diseases, shifting medical care toward image-guided interventions, and technological advancements.
+As per the data published by the American College of Chest Physicians in July 2020, lung cancer is one of the most frequently diagnosed cancers.
+It accounts for 11.6% of the total cancer cases globally.
+Worldwide lung cancer incidents are estimated to increase by 38%, to 2.89 million, by 2030.
+According to the International Osteoporosis Foundation (IOF) 2019, one in three women and one in five men aged 50 years and above sustain osteoporosis-related fractures.
+Approximately 200 million people are affected by osteoporosis worldwide, resulting in a fracture every three seconds.
+A CT scan provides 3D images of bones and helps in better diagnosis and surgeries for orthopedics.
+Thus, with the rising burden of orthopedic disorders, the demand for CT scanners is also expected to grow.

 Scope of the Report

 As per the scope of the report, computed tomography (CT) is an imaging process that customizes special X-ray equipment to generate a sequence of exhaustive images or scans of areas inside the body.
 The computed tomography (CT) market is segmented by type (low slice, medium slice, and high slice), application (oncology, neurology, cardiovascular, musculoskeletal, and other applications), end user (hospitals, diagnostic centers, and other end users), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
-The report offers the market size and forecasts in value (USD million) for the above segments.
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
+The report offers the market size and forecast in value (USD million) for the above segments.

 |By End User|